 Gore died at his home in California on 31 July 2012 at the age of 86 from complications of pneumonia.

 Tropes in the works of Gore Vidal:

 - Ambition Is Evil: A major subversion.
-Vidal believed that ambition was a natural and worthy quality and nobody, including heroes like George Washington, Abraham Lincoln and Franklin Roosevelt made it far without wanting to get there.
-That said his works aren't blind celebrations of achievement either and he has himself described and spoken of his own political and artistic ambitions without any qualifications.
+Vidal believed that ambition was a natural and worthy quality and that nobody, including heroes like George Washington, Abraham Lincoln, and Franklin D. Roosevelt, made it far without wanting to get there.
+That said, his works aren't blind celebrations of achievement, either, and he has himself described and spoken of his own political and artistic ambitions without any qualifications.

-- Word of Gay: Gore Vidal intended Messala in his screenplay of Ben Hur to be Ben Hur's spurned lover, thus explaining his hatred for him later on.
+- Gore Vidal intended Messala in his screenplay of 1959's Ben-Hur to be Judah Ben-Hur's spurned lover, thus explaining his hatred for him later on.
 Stephen Boyd (the actor who played Messala) was let in on the secret, but Charlton Heston was deliberately kept in the dark.